 - Member Since2001

-Mike has been a mainstay in Team Canada competing in the last five Paralympic games (2 silvers & 1 bronze), five World Championships (1 gold, 1 silver & 2 bronze) and one Parapan Am Games (1 gold).
+Mike has been a mainstay in Team Canada, have competed in five Paralympic games (2 silvers & 1 bronze), five World Championships (1 gold, 1 silver & 2 bronze) and two Parapan Am Games (1 gold & 1 silver).
 He has taken on a mentorship role with his younger teammates in recent years, by his sharing his experiences and knowledge of the sport.

-Most recently, Mike coached Canada’s wheelchair rugby team at the Toronto Invictus Games and was a guest speaker at a TEDxBeaconStreet event in Boston.
+Most recently, Mike coached Canada’s wheelchair rugby team at the Toronto Invictus Games and at the 2021 Low-Point Tournament in Switzerland.
+Mike is an accomplished public speaker having presented at the notable TEDxBeaconStreet event in Boston.

 - Silver medalist at the 2019 Lima Parapan Am Games